-Mainstream Republicans seek to ‘rescue’ Idaho — from the GOP
+Mainstream Republicans seek to ‘rescue’ Idaho – from the GOP

 She has led efforts against masking and other pandemic mitigation measures.
 And she pleased supporters by creating an Education Task Force, which was charged with investigating alleged “indoctrination” in the state’s public school system, something McGeachin said was necessary to “protect our young people from the scourge of critical race theory, socialism, communism and Marxism.”

-She was also criticized in 2019 for a photo which showed her with members of an anti-government group.
+She was also criticized in 2019 for a photo which showed herself with members of an anti-government group.
 At the time McGeachin said it was her way of supporting a man sentenced to prison for his role in a 2014 standoff near the Nevada ranch of anti-government activist Cliven Bundy.

 What worries mainstream Republicans is McGeachin’s popularity with the extreme right.